MauroLoche/ue5-style-guide/README_IT.md

 <a name="terms-var-prop"></a>
 ##### Variables / Properties

-The words 'variable' and 'property' in most contexts are interchangable.
-If they are both used together in the same context however:
+The words 'variable' and 'property' nella maggior parte dei contesti sono intercambiabili.
+Tuttavia, se sono usate entrambe nello stesso contesto/frase:

 <a name="terms-property"></a>
 ###### Property
 In genere ci si riferisce a una variable definita in una class.
 Per esempio, se `BP_Barrel` had a variable `bExploded`, `bExploded` may be referred to come una proprietà di `BP_Barrel`.

-When in the context of a class, it is often used per implicare l'accesso a data definito precedentemente.
+When in the context of a class, é usato spesso per implicare l'accesso a data definito precedentemente.

 <a name="terms-variable"></a>
 ###### Variable